Anquan Boldin: 2010 season

-On March 5, 2010, Boldin was traded to the Baltimore Ravens for the Ravens third and fourth round picks in the 2010 NFL Draft.
+On March 5, 2010, Boldin was traded to the Baltimore Ravens for the Ravens third and fourth round picks in the 2010 NFL draft.
 The Ravens also received a fifth round pick from the Cardinals as part of the deal.
-Boldin agreed to a three-year deal worth $25 million, in addition to the one year he had left on his then-current deal, bringing the total deal to $28 million over 4 years, with $10 million guaranteed.
+Boldin agreed to a three-year deal worth $25 million, in addition to the one year he had left on his then-current deal, bringing the total deal to $28 million over four years, with $10 million guaranteed.

-In Boldin's Week 1 debut as a Raven, he caught seven passes for 110 yards, and was one of the few offensive players with strong contributions in the 10-9 defensive game eventually won by Baltimore.
+In Boldin's Week 1 debut as a Raven, he caught seven passes for 110 yards, and was one of the few offensive players with strong contributions in the 10–9 defensive game eventually won over the New York Jets by Baltimore.
 In Week 3, against the division rival Cleveland Browns, Boldin caught eight passes for 142 yards and three touchdowns.
 He became the fastest player in NFL history to reach 600 receptions, doing so in just 98 games.
 Boldin won AFC Offensive Player of the Week honors for his performance.

-Three weeks later, the Ravens traveled to New England to take on the New England Patriots.
-Boldin had four catches for 63 yards and a touchdown, but the Ravens eventually lost in overtime.
-One week later, the Ravens took on another AFC East team, the Buffalo Bills.
-He caught six passes for 92 yards and a 34-yard flea-flicker touchdown in the 37–34 shootout win.
-He also had five catches for 50 yards and a touchdown in a week 10 Thursday Night Football loss to the Atlanta Falcons.

 The Ravens faced their arch-rivals, the Pittsburgh Steelers, in Week 13 on Sunday Night Football.
 Boldin was the game's leading receiver with five catches, 118 yards, a 61-yard catch and a touchdown in Baltimore's 13–10 loss.

-Boldin scored 7 touchdowns in his first year with the Ravens.
-He had 837 yards through the air as well, on 64 receptions.
+In his first season with the Ravens, Boldin recorded 64 receptions for 837 yards and seven touchdowns.

-In the Wildcard round of the playoffs, the Ravens took on the Kansas City Chiefs.
+In the Wild Card Round of the playoffs, the Ravens took on the Kansas City Chiefs.
 Boldin caught five passes for 64 yards and a touchdown in the 30–7 rout.
-The following week, Boldin would only record one reception for -2 yards as the Ravens had their season ended by another loss to the Steelers.
+The following week, Boldin would only record one reception for −2 yards as the Ravens had their season ended in the Divisional Round with another loss to the Steelers.

 2011 season

-In Week 1, Boldin led the Ravens with four catches, 74 yards and the game's opening touchdown, as the Ravens got redemption on their rival Steelers with a 35-7 blowout win.